NASA rover launched to seek out life clues on Mars

 | CAPE CANAVERAL, Florida

 The 20-story-tall booster built by United Launch Alliance lifted off from its seaside launch pad at Cape Canaveral Air Force Station at 10:02 a.m.
 EST (3:02 p.m.
-GMT).
+British time).

 It soared through partly cloudy skies into space, carrying NASA's Mars Science Laboratory on a 354-million mile (556 million km), nearly nine-month journey to the planet.